 As Psyche waited alone on the mountain, Zephyrus came to the girl and lifted her gently on his breezes, carrying her away to Eros’ hidden grove.
 As he set her down, Psyche fell into a deep sleep until morning, and upon waking she found herself before a grand palace with silver walls and golden columns.

 The Phantom Husband

 Each night, when the palace was shrouded in darkness, her unseen spouse would come to her, always leaving before sunrise.
-Whenever Psyche asked to see his face, he always refused, and commanded her never to look at him.
-Better she love him as an equal, he said, than see him as something more than mortal.
+Whenever Psyche asked to see his face, he always refused and commanded her never to look at him.
+Better she loves him as an equal, he said, than see him as something more than mortal.